FlepTheFlabbergasted/CalendarGenerator/README.md

 To use the tool, open the following link in **Google Chrome** (not tested/working with other browsers): </br>
 [CalendarGenerator Tool](http://htmlpreview.github.io/?https://github.com/Pidlik/CalendarGenerator/blob/master/CalendarGenerator/index.html) </br>
 Additional help can be displayed by pressing the **Help** button in the top left corner. </br>

+Be sure to check the latest [releases](https://github.com/Pidlik/CalendarGenerator/releases) for updates! </br>

 Appearance of the tool, help button in the top left corner, main panel in the middle, and the color picker to the right.
 ![alt text](https://user-images.githubusercontent.com/34168761/33600021-550de704-d9a8-11e7-960f-aeac85be992f.png)